 Plant response to salinity

-Plant roots are capable of detecting stressful concentrations of salt and sending this information to the shoots via calcium waves.
+Plant roots detect salt and send this information to the shoots via calcium (Ca2+) waves.

-In the root these waves move through the cortical and endodermal cell layers at speeds of up to 400 µm/s, i.e., traversing several cells per second.
+Left: Time-lapse scanning laser confocal microscope video showing a calcium wave propagating through a root.
+In the root, these waves move through the cortical and endodermal cell layers at speeds of up to 400 µm/s, i.e., traversing several cells per second.
 This Ca2+ wave system correlates with the triggering of molecular responses in distant parts of the plant upon perception of localized (salt) stress.
 Such propagating Ca2+ waves provide a new mechanism for the rapid integration of activities throughout the plant body (Choi et al., 2014).